BRYAN CASH

 Lamps

-I use English-made brass and mahogany lamps and conversions of new and antique pottery.
+I use French-made and English-made brass lamps and conversions of new and antique pottery.
 On occasion, I might also use some Italian-made brass lamps.
-Always unlacquered brass to patina naturally.
-I prefer handsewn Matka silk lampshades on uncoated brass frames.
+Always unlacquered brass to patinate naturally.
+I prefer handsewn silk and linen and sometimes parchment card lampshades on uncoated copper, brass, or iron frames.
 Floor and table lamps make for pleasant lighting, and properly handmade lampshades greatly add to their presence and character.

 Imari (Arita ware) pottery made into table lamps, pictured below.
 These offer wonderful style, but of course will depend upon what antique pottery we can find at the time.